ashishsonone/google-sheet-utils/README.md

 ## ORDER_BY
 orders the table based on certain column(s) either ascending (ASC) or descending (DESC)

-e.g - students table containing 3 columns `Name, Location, Age` .We want to order students by decresing age, if same age sorted by name (ascending)
+e.g - students table containing 3 columns `Name, Location, Age`.
+We want to order students by decresing age, if same age sorted by name (ascending)

 - `SORT_BY(A1:C10, "*C DESC, *A ASC")`

 ## GROUP_BY
-group the table based on certain column(s), and calculate 2 aggregate functions.
-In future versions, it will support more.
+group the table based on certain column(s), and calculate upto 2 aggregate functions.
+In future versions, this limit will be removed

 Note: currently supported aggregate functions : `SUM`, `COUNT`.
 More to come in future versions.